Taiwan and the Trump Win

 Book Club: Ae-ran Kim’s My Brilliant Life

 Thanks to everyone who joined us to talk about Andrea Lee’s Red Island House.
-For November/December, we’re reading Ae-ran Kim’s My Brilliant Life (translated by Chi-Young Kim) and meeting on Friday, December 6th at 7:00 PM EST / Saturday, December 7th at 7:00 AM Taiwan time.
+For November/December, we’re reading Ae-ran Kim’s My Brilliant Life (translated by Chi-Young Kim) and meeting on Friday, December 6th at 7:00 PM EST / Saturday, December 7th at 8:00 AM Taiwan time.
+(Note that we have corrected the error in the email, as we forgot about daylight savings; the Taiwan time has changed.)
 Reply here for the zoom link.
 Thank you!

 Thanks for your article.
 People had associated so many things to Trump or to Biden administration that has been misguided.